japila-books/spark-sql-internals/docs/expressions/TypedAggregateExpression.md

 `apply`...FIXME

-NOTE: `apply` is used exclusively when `Aggregator` is requested to link:spark-sql-Aggregator.adoc#toColumn[convert itself to a TypedColumn].
+NOTE: `apply` is used exclusively when `Aggregator` is requested to spark-sql-Aggregator.md#toColumn[convert itself to a TypedColumn].